caitroach/pneumonia-detection/README.md

 I plan to improve the model's accuracy, possibly exploring transfer learning for higher efficiency.
 I would love to deploy this project as a FastAPI Web App in the near future as well.

 ## Acknowledgements
+### Dataset
+You can find the dataset I used here: [Paul Mooney: Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data)

+These X-ray images were selected from cohorts of pediatric patients of one to five years old from Guangzhou Women and Children's Medical Center in Guangzhou, China.
+All imaging was performed as part of routine patient care.

+### Resources
 I referenced lots of tutorials, documentation, research papers, and YouTube videos to build this project.
 Here are some of the resources I used:
 - [GeeksForGeeks: Pneumonia Detection Using CNN in Python](https://www.geeksforgeeks.org/pneumonia-detection-using-cnn-in-python/)
 - [D. Varshni, K. Thakral, L. Agarwal, R. Nijhawan and A. Mittal, "Pneumonia Detection Using CNN based Feature Extraction," 2019](https://ieeexplore.ieee.org/document/8869364)